-Assignments will be due each week, and may contain a variety of formats including written responses and other activities.
+Two written assignments will be set, and may contain a variety of formats including written responses and other activities.
 Details regarding the content, format, requirements and due dates for each assignment will be provided on MyUni, please refer there for further details.

 Grades for your performance in this course will be awarded in accordance with the following scheme: